a HARPER collection: Volume One - PREVIEW

 It was about a quarter to noon when I heard a knock on my office door.

-"It's open."
+"It's open.
+Just know that if you're here to kill me, better men have tried and failed, I assure you."
 I called out, thinking it was Lizzie.
-"If you're here to kill me, better men have tried and failed, I assure you."

 There was a still silence for a moment, then the door cracked open and a timid, round face poked in.

-"Are— are you Detective Harper?" the young woman asked, brushing a stand of red hair behind her ear.
-It was dyed.
-Bright and unnatural.
+"Are— are you Detective Harper?" the young woman asked, brushing a stand of bright, red hair behind her ear.

 "That I am."
 I replied, standing from my chair and offering her a friendly handshake.
 "And you are...?"

 "Mattie.
-Mattie Jones." she replied, meek as she accepted my greeting.
+Mattie Jones." she replied, forcing a meek smile as she accepted my greeting.
 "I-I'm hopin' you can help me find someone."

 "Absolutely I can."
 I replied, gesturing to the chair opposite my own.
 "Have a seat."